 Sonia Sahijwani, an LL.B. graduate from Faculty of Law, Delhi University.
 After completing her graduation in Commerce from Delhi University (Gargi College), pursued her Masters in Print Journalism (English) from Indian Institute of Mass Communication (IIMC), New Delhi.
 Pursuant to a brief stint with a leading financial magazine, she left her job to study law.
-She is currently working in a public sector company as a legal officer and is posted at Chandigarh along with her husband Sulabh Saini.
-She is currently enjoying motherhood and is busy parenting her six month old son Suhaan.
-This is her first book- Yours Legally.
+She is currently working in a public sector company as a legal officer at Chandigarh.